Stafford Beer: Falcondale Collection

 In July 1994 Beer ran a residential course at Falcondale House in Lampeter.
 Nine sessions were recorded as a video learning resource, and are collectively known as the Falcondale collection.
 They are available online at the Data Repository of Liverpool John Moores University.
 The sessions covered art, science and philosophy as well as the practical application of cybernetics in society, government, community, management and business.
 Transcripts were made of the discussions and are also available from the same repository.

 Family life

 He was married twice, in 1947 to Cynthia Hannaway, and in 1968 to Sallie Steadman.
 His partner for the last twenty years of his life was Allenna Leonard, a fellow cybernetician.
-Beer had five sons and two daughters, one of whom is Vanilla Beer, an artist and essayist.
+Beer had five sons and two daughters, one of whom is Vanilla Beer, an artist and writer.